 Teachers should investigate opportunities to sponsor a student organization.
-The National FFA Organization is the student organization for this pathway and will foster the types of learning expected from the curriculum.
+The National FFA Organization is the student organization for this pathway and will foster the types of learning expected from the Exploration of Agriscience curriculum.
 FFA provides students with growth opportunities and competitive events and opens the doors to the world of agriculture and scholarship opportunities.